fwyr/website/me.md

 ---
-layout: page
+layout: post
-title: about me
+title: me
-subtitle: who am i? who are you?
+subtitle: who am i to you?
 headtitle: a blip in time - about
 ---